clay-ludwig/jour329w-command-line-tutorial/tutorial/README.md

 **Write your answers here:**

-1. Command to find 2024 CSV FOIA logs:
+1. Command to find 2024 CSV FOIA logs: find data/ice-foia-logs/ -iname '*foia*.csv'

-2. Number of 2024 CSV files:
+2. Number of 2024 CSV files: 2

-3. Your search term:
+3. Your search term: grep 'privacy' data/ice-foia-logs/2024-10_FOIA_Log.csv

    What you found:
+   2025-ICFO-04399,2024-10-30,Emily Holshouser,Arizona State University Walter Cronkite School of Journalism & Mass Communications,"records pertaining to copies of audits or assessments of artificial intelligence models conducted internally by U.S. Immigration and Customs Enforcement or by external groups, focused on such common areas as (but not exclusive of): harmful bias and discrimination, effectiveness and validity, data protection and privacy, and transparency and explainability, and conducted between January 1, 2022 to the present, as referred to under ACCOUNTABILITY FOR TRUSTWORTHY AI in #2, “AI Audits and Assessments,” in this federal register notice from 4/13/2023"

 **Bonus answer:**

-Month with most requests:
+Month with most requests: September

 ### Try it together